-Prediabetes is condition where the blood sugar level is higher than normal but not yet in the diabetic range.
+Prediabetes is a condition where the blood sugar level is higher than normal but not yet in the diabetes range.
 Prediabetes is a sign of risk of developing type 2 diabetes.

-Individuals are considered to be prediabetic when blood sugar or glucose levels are between 100-125 mg/dL; blood sugar/glucose levels ranging between 126-200 mg/dL are considered diabetic and can require insulin therapy.
+Individuals are considered to have prediabetes when fasting blood sugar or glucose levels are between 100-125 mg/dL; fasting blood sugar/glucose levels above125mg/dL are in the diabetes range and can require treatment.

 Prediabetes Symptoms & Testing

-There are no signs or symptoms of prediabetes, and in some cases patients won't know they have it until they have already started to develop type 2 diabetes.
+There are often no signs or symptoms of prediabetes, and in many cases patients are unaware they have prediabetes unless they are screened.

-Provider may use one of the test or measurements below in order to confirm if a patient have prediabetes:
+Providers may use one of the tests or measurements below in order to confirm if a patient have prediabetes or diabetes:

-- Fasting plasma glucose test: This test measures glucose levels after a patient you have fasted for at least 8 hours.
+- Fasting plasma glucose test: Measures glucose levels after a patient you have fasted for at least 8 hours.

-- Glucose tolerance test: This test measures sugar levels after a patient has fasted for at least 8 hours plus 2 hours after taking a sugar solution provided by the lab.
+- Glucose tolerance test: Measures sugar levels after a patient has fasted for at least 8 hours, plus 2 hours after taking a sugar solution provided by the lab.

 - A1C: This test measures the estimated average levels of blood sugar over the past 3 months.